matts1/languagedesigner/README.md

         pass
 ```

-You can then run your program in the gui.

 ### Data Dictionary for executor classes (first attributes, then methods)
-Data dictionary by Sam

 Name | Type | Contents
 --- | --- | ---
 child | CompiledNode | The first item in the children list